 Watch for the posted signs warning of rip tides, which mainly happen in the rainy season when we have high surf and large waves.
 Take heed if warned by a local hotel staff or a beach employee.

-South of Kata is Kata Noi, a smaller beach with only a few hotels and little other development.
+South of Kata beach is Kata Noi beach, a smaller beach with only a few hotels and little other development.
 The beach is superb.
 Many fish inhabit the rocks and corals along the beach less shoreline stretching south.
 To get there take the narrow beach road up over the hill from Kata, but stay along the water and don't turn left or you'll go up and over the mountain to the viewpoint lookout.

-The second largest of Phuket's principal tourist beaches.
-Large resort complexes line the road back of the beach, but the strand itself, long and broad, has no development.
+The second largest of Phuket's principal tourist beaches Karon beach is within walking distance of large resort complexes that line the road across from the beach and within minutes walking of many smaller guesthouses.
+The beach itself is long and broad free of development.
 The sand is very white and squeaks audibly when walked on.
 The southern point has a fine coral reef stretching toward Kata and Poo Island.
-Restaurants, bars, tour companies and other non-hotel businesses are at the north end, near the traffic circle, and at the south, on the little road connecting the back road with the beach road.
-Karon is possibly one of the more up-scale of Phuket's beache towns and offers regular daytime bus service to and from Phuket Town.
+Restaurants, bars, tour companies and other non-hotel businesses are at the north end, near the traffic circle, and at the south end as well.
+Karon is possibly one of the more up-scale of Phuket's beach towns and offers regular daytime bus service to and from Phuket Town.

 Bang Tao is a large open bay on the western side of Phuket with one of Phuket's longest beaches.
 This long beach is actually comprised of several named stretches that include Bang Tao to the south, Laguna Beach and Lyan Beach to the north.
 The Laguna area was once used for tin mining which resulted in a landscape ideal for development into luxury resorts and beautiful lakes.
 Within the expansive Laguna resort complex are seven five-star hotels complete with golf courses, boating and many activities to be found along the seashore.
 External to the Laguna complex there are housing developments, hotels, restaurants and plenty of shopping and tour companies.
-A short drive from Lyan, Laguna and Bang Tao puts you into the picturesque towns of Surin Beach, Cherng Talay and Thalang.
+A short drive from Lyan, Laguna and Bang Tao puts you into the picturesque towns of Surin Beach, Cherngtalay and Thalang.
 All watersport activities are to be found along this great stretch of beach.
 At the beach's north end is the small picturesque beach known as Layan, separated from the main section of the beach by a very small river.
 At this point the bay is calm and ideal for children to safely swim and play and even walk out to a small island at low tide, or look at some coral.
 A bit more remote and not as easy to discover it's well worth the effort to visit Layan Beach.